Kay Summersby

-Kathleen Helen Summersby BEM (née MacCarthy-Morrogh; 23 November 1908 – 20 January 1975), known as Kay Summersby, was a member of the British Mechanised Transport Corps during World War II, who served as a chauffeur and later as personal secretary to Dwight D. Eisenhower during his period as Supreme Commander Allied Expeditionary Force in command of the Allied forces in north west Europe.
+Kathleen Helen Summersby BEM (née MacCarthy-Morrogh; 23 November 1908 – 20 January 1975), known as Kay Summersby, was a member of the British Mechanised Transport Corps during World War II, who served as a chauffeur and later as personal secretary to Dwight D. Eisenhower during his period as Supreme Commander Allied Expeditionary Force in command of the Allied forces in North West Europe.

 Summersby and Eisenhower spent a significant amount of time together until World War II ended, at which time Eisenhower cut ties and returned to the United States.
 It is generally agreed that Summersby and Eisenhower became extremely close during the war; some writers have suggested a sexual relationship between the two, although people who knew both of them at the time have rejected that claim, as have most of Eisenhower's biographers.

 Early life

 Summersby was born in Ballydehob, County Cork, Ireland.
 She was the daughter of Donald Florence MacCarthy-Morrogh and Vera Mary MacCarthy-Morrogh (née Hutchinson).
-Her father, descended from the MacCarthy Reagh Princes of Carbery, was originally from County Kerry, and her mother was born in Wales, as the fourth of five sisters, to an English father and Irish mother who was also descended from the Morrogh family.
+Her father, descended from the MacCarthy Reagh princes of Carbery, was originally from County Kerry, and her mother was born in Wales, as the fourth of five sisters, to an English father and Irish mother who was also descended from the Morrogh family.

-She described her father, a retired Lieutenant Colonel of the Royal Munster Fusiliers, as "black Irish" and her mother as English.
+She described her father, a retired lieutenant colonel of the Royal Munster Fusiliers, as "black Irish" and her mother as English.
 As a young woman, she moved to London where she worked as a film studio extra, dabbled in photography, and eventually became a fashion model.
-She was married in 1936 to British Army officer Gordon Thomas Summersby; when they divorced, she retained the name of her ex-husband.
-There was an engagement to marry US Army officer Lieutenant Colonel Richard "Dick" Arnold that overlapped her initial period with Eisenhower; however, this ended with the death of her fiancé while mine clearing during the North Africa campaign.
+She was married in 1936 to British Army officer Gordon Thomas Summersby.
+When they divorced in 1943, she retained the name of her ex-husband, as is usual.
+There was an engagement to marry Lieutenant Colonel Richard "Dick" Arnold of the US Army that overlapped her initial period with Eisenhower; however, this ended with the death of her fiancé while mine clearing during the North Africa campaign.